mitsukan/Boris_Bikes/README.md

 5. Once we have matching errors, we can now go into the code and fix BOTH the errors that were established.
 6. PASS THOSE TESTS!

 Once those tests have been passed, we can then move onto the next step.

+### Day 5 Jihin and Marwa

+#### Challenge 12: Raising exceptions

+Feature tested a scenario where there are no bikes to release.
+Written RSpec test to meet that requirement, and then passed it.

+We use () bracket braces in RSpec if we want it to check the return value, whereas the {} curly braces keep track of what happens while we evaluate and will specify any side effects as they occur.